 All referrals and intakes are done through Peninsula Hospital, a division of Parkwest Medical Center.
 To make a referral or to get more information, please call (865)373-8187.
 If you would like to speak to a staff member of the Senior Behavioral Health unit, please call the nurses station at (865)373-1745.

 Any psychiatrist with privileges at Parkwest can admit a patient to the unit.
 Any medical staff member of Parkwest can consult a psychiatrist.

+- What is the average length of stay?
 In general, the average length of stay varies from seven to ten (7-10) days.
 This allows time for medical and psychological testing, as well as medication adjustments.

+- How do I get information and updates about my family member?
 We ask that each patient have one designated primary point of contact for our staff.
-This person must be legally appointed as Healthcare Power of Attorney, Healthcare Agent, Conservator, Responsible Party or Next of Kin.
+This person must be legally appointed as Healthcare Power of Attorney/Healthcare Agent, Conservator or HealthCare Appointed Surrogate, and give the correct PIN (Personal Identification Number).
 The main contact person can then provide patient information to extended family members and friends.

 - When is the best time to call for information and updates about my loved one?
 The best time to obtain information about your loved one is between 1p.m. and 7 p.m.
 However, outside of those hours, messages may be left for staff at any time and return calls will be made as soon as staff are available.
 Suggested visiting hours are between 1 p.m. and 7 p.m. daily to ensure therapeutic measures are met during the patient’s stay.